coriouslien/cuda-gemm-kernels/environment/setup.md

 shrink querymax
 It will just print something like:
 The maximum number of reclaimable bytes is: XXXXXX MB
 That number tells us exactly how much space we can work with.
-Go ahead and run it — nothing will change on your disk.
+Go ahead and run it — nothing will change on the disk.
 Please see below: DISKPART> select volume 0
 Volume 0 is the selected volume.
 DISKPART> shrink querymax